GodblessUrassa/customer-spending-pattern/README.md

 The company is having difficulties to increase sales

 ## Project goal
-To give insights on customer spending and recommend actions to be taken to increase sales
+To uncover customer spending patterns and recommend actions to be taken to increase sales

 ## Approach
 The analysis was divided into two, Retail customer spending and Wholesale customer spending

-**a) Retail Analysis**
+**a) Retail Customers**

-Analyzed how customers spend based on their yearly income, Age groups, sex, product categories, and their spending history.
+Analyzed how retail customers spend based on their yearly income, Age groups, sex, product categories, and their spending history.
 Three age groups were created; Old with years greater than 59, Adult with years greater than 35, and below 35 are youth group

 #### Click the report image to interact